Shuvo31/Payment-Date-Prediction/README.md

 # Payment-Date-Prediction
-With the help of machine learning here we are predicting tentative payment date.
+Here i am trying to predict payment date with the help of Machine Learning.
+Code and CSV file both are uploaded. you guys can fork it and open it on jupyter notebbok.
+Happy Coding ...